Pasqua101/txt-to-HTML-converter/README.md

 ## Changing the Default Output Path to a Specified one
 You can also set a different output path of your generated file(s).
 To use type `txt_to_html -o .\foldername filename.txt` or `txt_to_html --output .\foldername filename.txt` into your command line.
 This can also be done with folders instead of a single .txt or .md file.

+## TOML file support
+You can easily combine a multitude of arguments in one handy TOML file.
+To use, create a TOML file and add the arguments to it, then type `txt_to_html -c filename.toml` or `txt_to_html --config filename.toml` into your command line.

 # Featues Available Only in Markdown

 ## Customzing the lang attribute